Leaders need to practice their trust signature, says Anne-Valérie Corboz.

 A business without trust is not sustainable.
 How sustainable is your business?
 Where do you stand on the scale between trust and distrust?
 Are you building or destroying your, and your organization’s, trust quotient?
 What is your trust signature?

-— Anne-Valérie Corboz is a managing director for Duke Corporate Education in Singapore.
-Download Duke CE’s SHIFT white paper at www.dukece.com/SHIFT.
+Anne-Valérie Corboz is associate dean of executive education at HEC Paris Business School.
+Previously she was a managing director for Duke Corporate Education in Singapore.
+Download Duke CE’s SHIFT white paper at SHIFT.
 You can also watch Anne-Valérie speak on building trust in uncertainty in this free on-demand webinar.